Piwigo/piwigo-bootstrap-darkroom/README.md

 There is built-in support for a custom Sass build.
 * Create the file _scss/custom/custom.scss_
-* Include all required Boostrap stuff in there, override variables as you wish just with any custom bootstrap build
+* Include all required Boostrap stuff in there, override variables as you wish, just like any custom bootstrap build
 * Compile with `npm run build:custom`
 * Select "Custom" style in the theme's configuration

 ### Thanks
 * Phil Bayfield for his work on the Bootstrap Default theme, which this theme was initiallly based on as a child theme.
 It's grown up now.
 * The Piwigo Team for a great gallery software
+* The Piwigo translation team

 ### License